 He shrugged.
 “See for yourself.”

-Somebody had pulled all those copies out of the trash and started selling them!
+These were the copies I had printed myself!
+Somebody had pulled them out of the trash and started selling them.

 Not long thereafter, I moved to the UK and started teaching in the University of Oxford Creative Writing Program.
-Last year I watched the explosion of ebooks and reading devices, such as the Amazon Kindle, Barnes & Noble Nook, the Sony Stanza, etc..
+In 2010, I witnessed the explosion of ebooks and reading devices, such as the Amazon Kindle, Barnes & Noble Nook, the Sony Stanza, etc..
 It seems like everywhere I went, someone was reading a book on one of those gadgets, or an iPad smart phone or notebook computer.

 I decided that Wild Child’s time had finally come.
 Publishing the story as an ebook was perfect!
 Ebooks don’t have any physical form—they can be as long or short as they need to be.